joelfiddes/cv-markdown/index.md

 `2017-2018`
 __University of Oslo__ Swiss National Science Foundation research scholar.
 Developing data assimilation and uncertainty framework for large area simulations in mountain regions.

+`2017-2018`
+__World Meteorological Organistaion__ _Consultant_ for the WMO programme Global Cryosphere Watch.
+Developing a global solution for interoperability of Cryonet monitoring stations and GCW dataportal.

 `2014-2017`
 __WSL Institute for Snow and Avalanche Research SLF__ _Data scientist_.
 Developing and managing data systems for the SwissEx/ OSPER project a large interdisciplinary environmental data acquisition and management project with multiple ETH domain partners.

 `2014`
 __University of Zurich__ _PostDoc_.
 Managing PERMOS network of ground and rock temperature measurements at Jungfraujoch, Schilthorn, Piz Corvatsch.
 Including extensive fieldwork and rope-access work.
-Processing GST, Meteo station and borehole data (www.permos.ch)
+Processing GST, meteorological station and borehole data (www.permos.ch).

 `2014`
 __University of Zurich__ _Scientist_.
 Developing baseline maps for key land surface variables in the Indian Himalaya using modelling scheme developed in PhD (see below), within a SDC/DEZA funded climate change adaptation programme (www.ihcap.in).